mlaursen/react-md/packages/documentation/src/guides/configuring-your-layout.md

 # Configuring Your Layout

-This guide will inform you on:
+This guide will cover the following topics:

 - Configuring `react-md` with the `Configuration` component
 - Setting up the base `Layout` component